 The next morning, I awake, surprised that I actually got some sleep.
 Bonnie is clearly taking inventory, which is substantially more than yesterday.
 Bonnie has four packs prepared, one for each of us.
 All of her tools are dispersed amongst the four.
 If we're successful again today, it seems that Bonnie is not planning on us returning to the garbage facility.

-Next to Bonnie is Pollux, trying to go over some diagrams.
+Next to Bonnie is Pollux, trying to go over some diagrams that he drew up.
 He must have gotten no sleep at all, judging by how many there are now.
 Bonnie tries to give him some food, but he won't take it.
 He's too focused to bother.
 I try to eat something, but my stomach doesn't seem to want anything right now.
 All I can do is sit and wait.

 In the vents, no one makes a sound.
 Nothing can go wrong today.
 We can't be heard, and we can't be seen.
 I'm focused only on our mission.
 All I can think about is rescuing Gale, Boggs, Jackson and anyone else we can get to.
 Bonnie and Pollux have managed to come up with a route that takes us by the least amount of peacekeepers.